Aaks11/Airboyz/README.md

 * Source code for Fake Data Generation (reformulate)
 * Source code for the Flight Planning UI
 * Source code for the OWSAS

+In addition to this, a folder containing examples and demonstrations on how to use the code is included.
+This takes the form of videos, Python scripts and Jupyter notebooks.